A Short Guide on Scientific Writing

 The Title

-The title should reflect the manuscript's content.
-It should be concise and enticing but remain factual.
-Avoid redundant phrases such as “A study of …” or starting with an article in general.
+The title should reflect the content of the manuscript.
+It should be concise and engaging but remain factual.
+Avoid redundant phrases such as “A study of …” and, in general, avoid starting the title with an article.

 The Abstract

 This is arguably one of the most important parts of your manuscript.
-Not only will the abstract be read by the journal editor during the initial assessment of your manuscript, but the abstract is also typically freely available on the web, even if the remainder of the article is behind a pay wall.
+Not only will the abstract be read by the journal editor during the initial assessment of your manuscript, but it is also typically freely available on the web, even if the remainder of the article is behind a paywall.

-The abstract should be able to stand on its own (i.e., avoid citations and explain all abbreviations and acronyms) and contain the same IMRaD structure as the remaining manuscript, only condensed to about 250 words.
-Briefly (one sentence each): summarise the context, outline the research aim or question, describe the research approach (methods and materials), and identify the main finding(s) and conclusion(s) – in this order.
-Inform the reader about the highlights of your work and entice them to continue reading.
+The abstract should be able to stand on its own: avoid citations, and explain all abbreviations and acronyms.
+It should contain the same IMRaD structure as the full manuscript, but condensed to about 250 words.
+Briefly, in about one sentence each, summarise the context, outline the research aim or question, describe the research approach (methods and materials), and identify the main findings and conclusions, in this order.
+Inform the reader about the highlights of your work and encourage them to continue reading.

 The Acknowledgements

-This is an important section where, in compliance with the requirement of full disclosure and transparency in scientific writing, you need to mention anyone who contributed to the manuscript or associated project.
-This can include individual author contributions, non-authors (e.g., technicians or collaborating scientists), reviewers (if they improved your manuscript), funding sources, editing services, or even administrative staff ... but not usually your parents.
-Keep this section brief but do not omit anything.
+This is an important section where, in accordance with the requirement for full disclosure and transparency in scientific writing, you should mention anyone who contributed to the manuscript or associated project.
+This can include individual author contributions, non-authors (e.g., technicians or collaborating scientists), reviewers (if they improved your manuscript), funding sources, editing services, or even administrative staff, but usually not your parents.
+Keep this section brief, but do not omit anything important.

 A journal may require you to provide details regarding the role of each author in your Acknowledgements section.
-To do so you typically use the initials form the names on the tile page, e.g., if the authors are Paul S. Smith and Marta G. Gonzalez Garcia then such a statement could read: "PSS carried out the data analysis and prepared the figures and tables.
-MGGG conceived the original project, obtained the funding, and helped edit the manuscript."
+To do so, you typically use the initials from the names on the title page.
+For example, if the authors are Paul S. Smith and Marta G. Gonzalez Garcia, such a statement could read: “PSS carried out the data analysis and prepared the figures and tables.
+MGGG conceived the original project, obtained the funding, and helped edit the manuscript.”

-To acknowledge XpertScientific as your editing service, we typically recommend a phrase like "Editorial assistance, in the form of language editing and correction, was provided by XpertScientific Editing and Consulting Services.".
-If we also performed other services (e.g., creating figures, help formulate the abstract or the reply to the reviewers, then this should be explicitly mentioned).
-In case you are worried that having to acknowledge an editing or consulting service may appear as a weakness, you can take some comfort from the fact that native speakers and scientists publishing in top journals like Nature also use our services.
-Many journals even require authors whose native language is not English to use an editing service so it is really quite common.
-Also bear in mind that you maintain full control over the content at all times so this is still 100% your work.
+To acknowledge XpertScientific as your editing service, we typically recommend a phrase such as “Editorial assistance, in the form of language editing and correction, was provided by XpertScientific Editing and Consulting Services.”
+If we also performed other services, such as creating figures or helping to formulate the abstract or the reply to the reviewers, this should be explicitly mentioned.
+If you are worried that acknowledging an editing or consulting service may appear as a weakness, you can take some comfort from the fact that native speakers and scientists publishing in top journals such as Nature also use our services.
+Many journals even require authors whose native language is not English to use an editing service, so this is quite common.
+Also bear in mind that you maintain full control over the content at all times, so this is still entirely your work.

-The international committee of medical journal editors has created some useful guidelines on what constitutes an author and what a contributor and how to properly acknowledge each one.
+The International Committee of Medical Journal Editors has created useful guidelines on what constitutes an author, what constitutes a contributor, and how each should be properly acknowledged.

 The References

-Your reference list contains all the references you cited in the main text.
-It should neither be too large (unless you are writing a review) nor too short.
-Find a healthy middle-ground by citing only the most relevant work (e.g., the publication where a new method was first introduced and the most important revisions - as a rule of thumb, try not to exceed 3 references per topic).
-Using phrases like “and references therein” can considerably reduce your reference list.
+Your reference list contains all the references cited in the main text.
+It should be neither too long, unless you are writing a review, nor too short.
+Find a healthy middle ground by citing only the most relevant work, for example the publication in which a new method was first introduced and the most important revisions or applications.
+As a rule of thumb, try not to exceed three references per topic.
+Using phrases such as “and references therein” can considerably reduce your reference list.

 Tables and Figures

-"A picture says more than a 1000 words" also applies to scientific manuscripts, so use figures not only to present the most important results of your work, but also whenever a verbal description would be too cumbersome (maps of the study area, model schematics, flow charts, photos of experimental set ups, etc.).
+The saying “a picture is worth a thousand words” also applies to scientific manuscripts.
+Use figures not only to present the most important results of your work, but also whenever a verbal description would be too cumbersome, for example for maps of the study area, model schematics, flow charts, or photos of experimental set-ups.

-Ensure that all figure axes all labelled and that the font size is large enough for those labels to be legible.
-Avoid clutter in figures and maximize contrast by avoiding similar colours or gradations of grey whenever possible.
+Ensure that all figure axes are labelled and that the font size is large enough for labels to be legible.
+Avoid clutter in figures and maximise contrast by avoiding similar colours or gradations of grey whenever possible.

-Figures and tables should be able to stand alone, i.e., the caption and legend should be sufficiently detailed to understand what one is looking at without having to read the main text.
+Figures and tables should be able to stand alone; that is, the caption and legend should be sufficiently detailed to allow readers to understand what they are looking at without having to read the main text.

-Do not repeat the figure or table caption/legend in the main text and avoid verbose references to figures and tables.
-E.g., instead of “As the results shown in Figure 1 clearly demonstrate, the grain size decreases with increasing depth” simply use “The grain size decreases with increasing depth (Figure 1).”
+Do not repeat the figure or table caption/legend in the main text, and avoid verbose references to figures and tables.
+For example, instead of “As the results shown in Figure 1 clearly demonstrate, the grain size decreases with increasing depth.”, simply write “The grain size decreases with increasing depth (Figure 1).”

 The Appendices

-An appendix contains materials that would obstruct the logical flow or even obscure the take-home message if they were included in the main body of the manuscript.
-Elements such as long tables, supplementary/supporting results, computer code, or large maps are likely candidates for an appendix.
-Some journals even limit the length of the Method section and require you to place the more detailed description of your method into an appendix.
+An appendix contains materials that would obstruct the logical flow or obscure the take-home message if they were included in the main body of the manuscript.
+Elements such as long tables, supplementary or supporting results, computer code, or large maps are likely candidates for an appendix.
+Some journals even limit the length of the Methods section and require you to place the more detailed description of your methods in an appendix.
 All appendices should be given an appropriate title and numbered consecutively.

 DOs

-• Spend some time on your abstract to make sure that it is well written and provides a good summary of your work
+- Spend time on your abstract to ensure that it is well written and provides a good summary of your work.

 DON’Ts

-• Do not repeat (parts or all of) a figure/table legend in the main text
+- Do not repeat part or all of a figure/table legend in the main text.

 Style

-While the emphasis in scientific writing is typically on the substance and content, the element of style should not be neglected, as even the best of scientific breakthroughs may go unnoticed if the manuscript is incapable of getting the message across or keeping the reader interested long enough.
-The following tips and conventions are meant to improve the overall clarity and readability of your manuscript.
+While the emphasis in scientific writing is typically on substance and content, style should not be neglected.
+Even the best scientific breakthroughs may go unnoticed if a manuscript fails to communicate the message clearly or keep the reader interested.
+The following tips and conventions are intended to improve the overall clarity and readability of your manuscript.

 General Writing Style

-Particularly in the quantitative (natural) sciences, the main focus of scientific writing is to present the results in an as clear and concise manner as possible.
-Also bear in mind that your text will be read by scientists with varying degrees of English proficiency, so as a general rule, try to keep your sentence structure simple, avoid convoluted constructions with many sub-clauses, and reduce verbosity and other unnecessary ballast.
-This not only makes the writing easier for you, but also keeps others interested and allows them to grasp the essence of your work more quickly.
+Particularly in the quantitative natural sciences, the main purpose of scientific writing is to present results as clearly and concisely as possible.
+Also bear in mind that your text will be read by scientists with varying degrees of English proficiency.
+As a general rule, keep your sentence structure simple, avoid convoluted constructions with many subclauses, and reduce verbosity and unnecessary ballast.
+This not only makes the writing easier for you, but also keeps readers interested and allows them to grasp the essence of your work more quickly.

 Provide Logical Links

-You can greatly increase the readability of your manuscript, if you provide logical links between sentences.
-This can be done with what is referred to as conjunctive adverbs:
+You can greatly increase the readability of your manuscript by providing logical links between sentences.
+This can be done with what are referred to as conjunctive adverbs:

-• Logical connection: accordingly, as a result, therefore, thus, so, hence, etc.
+- Logical connection: accordingly, as a result, therefore, thus, hence, etc.

 Lists

-Lists are useful stylistic elements but can quickly become incomprehensible if used improperly.
-In our editing work, we have come across lists with over 20 elements that were presented like: “We tested xxx, then we tested yyy, which was followed by zzz, etc.”, which makes for very unpleasant reading indeed.
-As a rule of thumb, try to limit your lists to a maximum of 5 elements and employ the appropriate punctuation to present the list in a clear and pleasant manner, e.g., “We tested 5 different methods: (i) xxx, (ii) yyy, (iii) zzz, …”.
+Lists are useful stylistic elements, but they can quickly become incomprehensible if used improperly.
+In our editing work, we have come across lists with more than 20 elements that were presented like this: “We tested xxx, then we tested yyy, which was followed by zzz, etc.” This makes for very unpleasant reading.
+As a rule of thumb, try to limit your lists to a maximum of five elements and use appropriate punctuation to present the list clearly and smoothly, e.g., “We tested five different methods: (i) xxx, (ii) yyy, and (iii) zzz.”

 Proper punctuation is critical to avoid ambiguity in lists.
-Many journals recommend the use of the serial (or Oxford) comma, i.e., to set a comma after the penultimate item in your list, before the conjunction.
-For instance, compare "I dedicate this book to my parents, Peter Smith and Lisa Walker." with "I dedicate this book to my parents, Peter Smith, and Lisa Walker".
-The first sentence implies that you are dedicating your book to your parents, who are called Peter Smith and Lisa Walker, whereas the second version (with a comma before the "and") implies that you are dedicating your book to three different entities.
+Many journals recommend the use of the serial (or Oxford) comma, i.e., placing a comma after the penultimate item in a list, before the conjunction.
+For instance, compare “I dedicate this book to my parents, Peter Smith and Lisa Walker.” with “I dedicate this book to my parents, Peter Smith, and Lisa Walker.”
+The first sentence implies that you are dedicating your book to your parents, who are called Peter Smith and Lisa Walker, whereas the second version, with a comma before “and”, implies that you are dedicating your book to three different entities.

-It is equally important to know when not to set a comma.
-Take for instance: "The effects of gingivitis, smoking and other drug intake were evaluated in a model of lung disease."
-Here, only 2 factors were evaluated: "gingivitis" and the combined effects of "smoking and other drug intake".
-If "smoking" and "other drug intake" were evaluated as separate factors, you would need to separate them with the serial comma.
-Being consistent in your use of the serial comma can go a long way in promoting clarity in your writing.
+It is equally important to know when not to use a comma.
+For instance, in “The effects of gingivitis, smoking and other drug intake were evaluated in a model of lung disease”, only two factors were evaluated: “gingivitis” and the combined effects of “smoking and other drug intake”.
+If “smoking” and “other drug intake” were evaluated as separate factors, you would need to separate them with the serial comma.
+Being consistent in your use of the serial comma can go a long way towards promoting clarity in your writing.

 Ambiguity and Word Use

 Avoid ambiguity whenever possible.
-For instance: “The method was tested in an experiment.
-It consisted of 3 steps” is ambiguous as “It” could refer to either “method” or “experiment”.
-Better: “The method was tested in a 3-step experiment.” if the 3 steps apply to the experiment or “The 3-step method was tested experimentally.” if they apply to the method.
+For instance, “The method was tested in an experiment.
+It consisted of three steps.” is ambiguous because “it” could refer to either the method or the experiment.
+Better: “The method was tested in a three-step experiment.” if the three steps apply to the experiment, or “The three-step method was tested experimentally.” if they apply to the method.

 Unlike prose, scientific texts must be precise and avoid even the slightest ambiguities.
-Say you have introduced a particular label, acronym, or terminology, then do not replace that label with a synonym, simply because you are trying to avoid repeating the same word.
-In scientific writing, repetition is good and necessary as it prevents ambiguity while helping the reader remember the meaning of the introduced label throughout the entire length of the manuscript.
+Once you have introduced a particular label, acronym, or term, do not replace it with a synonym merely to avoid repeating the same word.
+In scientific writing, repetition is useful and often necessary because it prevents ambiguity and helps readers remember the meaning of the introduced label throughout the manuscript.

 Avoid Colloquialisms, Contractions, and Clichés